badosa/JSON-stat/utils/tbrowser.md

 ### jsonstat (object, string): required

-It can be a JSON-stat object or a string representing a URL.

-The object can be in the JSON-stat format:
+It can be an object in the JSON-stat format,

 ```js
 JSONstatUtils.tbrowser(